White Diamonds

-White Diamonds is a perfume created in 1991 by British-American actress Elizabeth Taylor.
+White Diamonds is a perfume created in 1991 by the British-American actress Elizabeth Taylor.
 The perfume, advertised with a cinematic TV commercial starring Taylor, was an enormous and enduring commercial success, with total sales of US$1.5 billion as of 2018.
 Though not the first celebrity fragrance, the unprecedented success of White Diamonds popularised the trend of celebrity-branded perfumes which accelerated in the following decades.

 Background and development

 Taylor promoting her first perfume, Passion, at a Neiman Marcus department store in 1987.

 White Diamonds was Taylor's second perfume, after Passion, which she introduced in 1987.
 Other celebrities had previously lent their name to fragrances on occasion, such as Sophia Loren, who released an eponymous perfume in 1981.

 White Diamonds was released at a time when Taylor was making a comeback in the public eye.
-She had recently lost weight and completed a second round of treatment at the Betty Ford Center for substance abuse, where she had met construction worker Larry Fortensky.
+She had recently lost weight and completed a second round of treatment at the Betty Ford Center for substance abuse, where she had met Larry Fortensky, then a construction worker.
 Taylor would marry Fortensky in October 1991, making him her seventh (and last) husband.
 Joseph Ronchetti, CEO of Elizabeth Arden, proposed that the resilience Taylor had shown in her personal life made her relatable to the public, stating: "We've all known people with drinking problems, we've all had weight problems, and she's coped so beautifully."

-Taylor partnered with Elizabeth Arden Inc., then a division of Parfums International (now owned by IFF), to create White Diamonds.
+Taylor partnered with Elizabeth Arden Inc., then a division of Parfums International (now owned by International Flavors & Fragrances), to create White Diamonds.

 Description

-White diamonds is a floral perfume with notes of rose, jasmine, neroli, narcissus, and Egyptian tuberose.
+White Diamonds is a floral perfume with notes of rose, jasmine, neroli, narcissus, and Egyptian tuberose.

 According to an executive at Elizabeth Arden who worked with Taylor on White Diamonds, the perfume used a higher-than-normal concentration of oil (25% rather than the usual 12%) to create a heavier scent.

 The perfume is sold in a bottle decorated with small imitation white diamond gemstones.